-Interestingly, the researchers have also found that the implants were able to improve memory function even in rats which had not been treated with chemical injections.
+Interestingly, the researchers have also found that the implants were able to improve memory function even in rats that had not been treated with chemical injections.

-The ultimate goal of the researchers is to create a device that can restore lost or improve normal human memory.
+The ultimate goal of the researchers is to create a device that could make restoring memory possible but would also help improve normal human memory.
 But the philosophical aspect of the manipulation of the memory is immense: if people can control their memories, will they also be able to alter them?

 What are the consequences of such transformation for people themselves?
 Can memories be decoded and used as evidence in court?
 Or will people be able to erase their memories and replace them with completely different ones?
 At present time, these questions still remain unanswered.